aysukoc/aysukoc.github.io/_pages/about.md

 Short introduction:
 ------
 I am a Neuroscience MSc from Turkey, currently continuing my endeavors at JLU Gießen in Germany, as a research associate.
-If you notice any bugs/problems on this website, please email me at aysunurkoc@gmail.com.
+If you notice any bugs/problems with this website, please email me at aysunurkoc@gmail.com.
 Thank you!